muratk3n/thirdwave/en/README.md

 ---

-Yes orchestra conducting is fine.
+Coalition mgmt as orchestra conducting, fine.
 As long as the horns get their turn as much as the cellos

 ---